 The simplest explanation is that a grant of probate means that the Supreme Court has recognised a will to be legally valid.
 The grant is the court’s document that rubber stamps that a person is authorised to deal with the estate of the deceased.

 In some cases, executors may require a grant of probate before they can administer an estate, often because the deceased has left a large amount of money or shares that must be released by a financial institution to the executor for distribution.
-Banks and other finance providers may request probate before undertaking such a transaction and each institution will be able to advise if the size of transaction is one that requires probate.
+Banks and other finance providers may request probate before undertaking such a transaction and each institution will be able to advise if the size of the transaction is one that requires probate.

 To make things even more complicated, the rules on which specific instances require probate differ from state-to-state.
 So to help you wrap your head around things, here’s a quick guide to the circumstances in which probate may or may not be required in your location.
 Don’t forget, though, that it’s important to seek professional legal advice to confirm the facts in your personal situation.

 In NSW, there’s no statutory requirement for probate to be obtained in every case but it is required in some instances.
 As such, it’s wise for the executor to ask asset holders such as banks whether they require probate to permit the transfer of assets – just as is advisable in Queensland.

 Probate isn’t required if assets are jointly held with a person who has survived the deceased.
 However, if real estate, for example, was held solely by the deceased or a share of the real estate was held by the deceased as a tenant-in-common with another individual, a grant of probate will be required in order for the estate to be able to handle the property.